intel/neural-compressor/docs/source/tuning_strategies.md

 from neural_compressor.config import TuningCriterion

 tuning_criterion=TuningCriterion(
-    timeout=0, # optional. tuning timeout (seconds). when set to 0, early stop is enabled. max_trials=100, # optional. max tuning times. combined with `timeout` field to decide when to exit tuning. strategy="basic", # optional. name of tuning strategy. strategy_kwargs=None, # optional. see concrete tuning strategy for available settings.
+    timeout=0, # optional. tuning timeout (seconds).
+When set to 0, early stopping is enabled. max_trials=100, # optional. max tuning times. combined with the `timeout` field to decide when to exit tuning. strategy="basic", # optional. name of the tuning strategy. strategy_kwargs=None, # optional. see concrete tuning strategy for available settings.
 )
 ```